sbutler/aws-bastion-terraform/README.md

 ### extra_enis (list of objects)

-**This is an advanced networking option.**
+*(This is an advanced networking option)*

 You can optionally have additional ENIs attached to the bastion hosts to reach resources in other subnets or VPCs, not local to your VPC.
 For instance, you could create a Management VPC for your bastion hosts, and use an additional ENI to connect to the application VPC.
+The number of additional ENIs you can have is limited by the `instance_type` you choose.

 Each element in the `extra_enis` list is a map of keys: